Disclosure movement: 2017 – 2021

+Since 2022

-In 2022, the U.S. Congress held a public hearing on UFOs, and in 2023, Senate majority leader Chuck Schumer proposed legislation to expedite the disclosure of UFO-related information.
+In 2022, the U.S. Congress held a public hearing on UFOs, the first since 1969.
+In 2023, Senate majority leader Chuck Schumer proposed legislation to expedite the disclosure of UFO-related information.
 That year, Art Levine wrote that "UFO Messiah" Luis Elizondo had "become a lightning rod for a dangerous new rage that is overtaking some conspiracy-oriented UFO believers and influencers, who are demanding 'disclosure now' by the government about its purported encounters with aliens".
 Also in 2023, retired Air Force intelligence officer David Grusch testified before Congress, claiming the existence of a secret crash-retrieval and reverse-engineering program involving extraterrestrials, but did not provide any evidence beyond what he said he had read or was told by others.
 Grusch expressed his hope that disclosure would provide an "ontological (earth-shattering) shock" that would unite mankind and usher in an era of global cooperation.
 Responding to Grusch's testimony, Stephen Bassett said "this thing is getting ready to blow sky high" and that President of the United States Joe Biden would confirm the existence of extraterrestrials within "two weeks" of the congressional hearing.
 Also that year, Garrett Graff cited a December 2020 interview with CIA director John Brennan as the primary inspiration for his latest book.
 According to Graff, Brennan "admitted, somewhat tortuously, that he was flummoxed by the wave of recent reporting about UFOs: 'Some of the phenomena we’re going to be seeing continues to be unexplained and might, in fact, be some type of phenomenon that is the result of something that we don’t yet understand and that could involve some type of activity that some might say constitutes a different form of life.
-In the aftermath of Brennan's comments, science writer Joel Achenbach told readers "Sorry to disappoint you... but there’s zero evidence of aliens".
+In the aftermath of Brennan's comments, science writer Joel Achenbach told readers "Sorry to disappoint you... but there's zero evidence of aliens".